ocrmypdf/OCRmyPDF/docs/introduction.rst

 Web front-ends
 --------------

+The Docker image ocrmypdf-webservice provides a web service front-end that allows files to submitted over HTTP and the results "downloaded".
+This is an HTTP server intended to simplify web services deployments; it is not intended to be deployed on the public internet and no real security measures to speak of.

+In addition, the following integrations are available:

 * `Nextcloud OCR <https://github.com/janis91/ocr>`_ is a free software plugin for the Nextcloud private cloud software
-* `OCRmyPDF-web <https://github.com/sseemayer/OCRmyPDF-web>`_, a micro web-frontend for OCRmyPDF (third-party, not actively maintained)

 Bear in mind that OCRmyPDF is not designed to be secure against malware-bearing PDFs (see `Using OCRmyPDF online`_).
+Users should ensure they comply with OCRmyPDF's licenses and the licenses of all dependencies.
+In particular, OCRmyPDF requires Ghostscript, which is licensed under AGPLv3.